Add a picture plane

 Name The path and name of the bitmap file.

-See also Bitmap Texture.
+See also Bitmap Texturearrow-up-right.

 The Self-Illumination option causes the image to always display at full intensity and is not affected by light or shadow.